DoTheEvo/XCPng-basics/README.md

 * **A VM with "Generic Linux UEFI" preset
   [failed to boot from arch ISO](https://i.imgur.com/cnnlBtJ.png)**<br>
   Weird issue.
-Seems the cause is that the ISO SR was created in `/media` on the boot drive which was a small OEM nvme ssd that came with that miniPC.
+Seems the cause is that the ISO SR was created in `/media` on a small OEM nvme ssd that came with that miniPC.
   The thing is that I had 3 lenovo miniPCs at that time and every single one of them had this issue.
 Debian 12 ISO and template also had that issue.<br>
   Any change to the setup **solved the problem**.